Chi Chi González: Minnesota Twins

-On March 18, 2022, Gonzalez signed a minor league deal with the Minnesota Twins.
+On March 18, 2022, González signed a minor league contract with the Minnesota Twins.
 He had his contract selected on June 3, and was returned to Triple-A on June 4.
-On June 10, Gonzalez triggered the opt-out clause in his contract, giving Minnesota until the weekend to add him to the 40-man roster or release him.
-The next day, Gonzalez was selected to the active roster to start against the Tampa Bay Rays.
-He lasted 4.0 innings, giving up 3 earned runs on 8 hits while striking out 3, and was designated for assignment following the game.
+On June 10, González triggered the opt-out clause in his contract, giving Minnesota until the weekend to add him to the 40-man roster or release him.
+The next day, González was selected to the active roster to start against the Tampa Bay Rays.
+He lasted four innings, giving up three earned runs on eight hits while striking out three, and was designated for assignment following the game.

 Milwaukee Brewers

 On June 14, 2022, Gonzalez was claimed off waivers by the Milwaukee Brewers after having been designated for assignment by the Minnesota Twins.
 He made his first start for Milwaukee on June 21, 2022.
+In 4 games (2 starts) for Milwaukee, Gonzalez registered a 6.35 ERA with 8 strikeouts in 11.1 innings pitched.
 He was designated for assignment on July 12.
+He cleared waivers and was sent outright to the Triple-A Nashville Sounds on July 16.
+However, González rejected the assignment and elected free agency.

 Detroit Tigers

 On July 22, 2022, Gonzalez signed a minor league deal with the Tigers and assigned him to the Toledo Mud Hens.
 On August 26, 2022, he opted out of the minor league contract and was released.